Our little girl, Jasmine Elizabeth Ann Hughes, died on 15th February 2011. She was 20 months old.

 During Jasmines admission she spent a lot of her time on the bed, having cuddles, being read stories, having snoozes, generally being quite quiet.
-Inoticed her blood pressure measurements were consistently high, and raised a concern about this but was told that it was likely to be simply because Jasmine did not like having her observations taken and I needn't worry.
-Blood pressure measurements were highlighted to Doctors by the nursing teams but not investigated.
+I noticed her blood pressure measurements were consistently high, and raised a concern about this but was told that it was likely to be simply because Jasmine did not like having her observations taken and I needn't worry.
+I did not know that these Blood pressure measurements were highlighted to Doctors as 'elevated' by the nursing teams but not acted upon and investigated.

 On the 15th January Jasmine did some short walks with a pram from the ward toy room to her bed.
 Perhaps the pram gave her more stability, who knows?
-I was encouraged that she had got off the bed and had a period of being interested in play.
+I was encouraged that she had got off the bed and had a period of being interested in play, and in conversation with the nurses said she seemed a little better in herself.
 Despite still having abnormal blood pressure observations and having not yet had any tests or investigations Jasmine was recorded as ‘improving’ by the doctors and nurses.

 Before we left I asked who was in charge of Jasmines care and was given the name of a consultant, Dr Chawla.
 She had not seen Jasmine once, (and never did).